jay4linkh/Cryptography-and-Network-Security-Notes/README.md

 This repository contains comprehensive lecture notes for the Cryptography and Network Security.
 ## Description

 This repository is dedicated to providing detailed and well-organized lecture notes for the "Cryptography and Network Security" course.
-Each lecture note is designed to help students understand fundamental concepts, algorithms, protocols, and practical implementations essential for securing digital information.
+Each lecture note is designed to help students understand fundamental concepts and practical implementations essential for understanding a particular topic.

 ### Lecture Notes